 There are two steps to register a DBA:

 Step 1 – Request a Business Name

 Select proprietorship or partnership as the type of name request.
 Even though the requesting organization may be a corporation or society, the resulting new business (DBA) will be a proprietorship or partnership.

 Step 2 – Register a “Doing Business As” Name

-After you have completed the name approval process and received and Name Request (NR) number, you can register it as the operating name for your organization by submitting one of the two forms below depending on the type of your business.
+After you have completed the name approval process and received a Name Request (NR) number, you can register it as the operating name for your organization online using OneStop, or by submitting one of the two forms below depending on the type of your business.